rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 To summarize, why I chose this blog name:

-<div style="width:66%;height:0;padding-bottom:50%;position:relative;"><iframe src="https://giphy.com/embed/9G3xuelhlGbiyVocla" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:50%;position:relative;"><iframe src="https://giphy.com/embed/9G3xuelhlGbiyVocla" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
 <p style="color:grey; font-size:0.7em; margin:0;"><a href="https://giphy.com/gifs/love-happy-yes-9G3xuelhlGbiyVocla">via GIPHY</a></p>

-## How we might wanna <i>gap the mind</i> in the 3 main topics I intend to write about
+## Where we might wanna <i>gap the mind</i> in the 3 main topics I intend to write about

 Now that you all know why I named this blog *Gap the Mind*, I wanna shed some light on how the name relates to the topics I wanna blog about.

 ### Data Analytics

-Let's say we have data on a million songs.
+Let's say we have data on songs.
 When analysing such data we typically want some sort of summary to give us insights.

-For example we could look at average daily number of people listening to a song.
-Or we could cluster the songs into groups of similar songs.
-We could also build a model telling us for a new person which songs they might like most.
+* For example we could look at average daily number of people listening to a song.
+* Or we could cluster the songs into groups of similar songs.
+* We could also build a model telling us for a new person which songs they might like most.

 All these cases give us a certain summary of the data revealing some insight.
 And in all these cases there are many gaps.
 For example there is a gap between the average daily number of people listening to a song and how many people actually listen to a specific song.
 Or there's a gap between what a model says a new person might like and what they'll actually like.
 Often these gaps are quantified by variation, but even then there's a gap between how we quantify the gap and the actual gap.

 So, we wanna be mindful of these gaps.
 That is to not draw any wrong conclusions.
 When the daily average number of listeners is a 100, we could expect for a new song on average 100 listeners per day.
 But we wanna be mindful that with some probability it might actually much lowr or much higher.

 And when analysing data, we do not just want to be mindful about the gao between our summary and what happens in reality.
 We also wanna watch out for how people interpret our data vs. which interpretation is actually feasible.
 That is, there are often quite some gaps between the ideas people have in their mind and the actual data.
 In some sense, a "gap in the mind".

-All of that is a long way of saying, in data analytics there are many gaps and many minds involved and way too often things get mixed up.
+All of that is a long way of saying, even though data analytics is often seen purely technical, there are many gaps and a lot happens in peoples minds.
+And way too often things get mixed up.

 ### Management